codemation/easyjobs/docs/index.md

 1. A Job may created if pulled from a Message Queue, OnDemand via the EasyJobsManager API, or by a schedule
 2. The Job is added to the jobs database and queued for worker consumtion.
-3. A Job is selected by a worker and invoked with the provided args / kwargs parameters( if any ).
+3. A Job is selected by a worker.
+Any dependent Jobs listed in run_before are scheduled and must complete.
+4. After dependent jobs, Job is invoked with the provided args / kwargs parameters( if any ).
 4. Job Failures result in triggering a retry followed by any task on_failure tasks ( if any ), then reported as failed to EasyJobsManager's results database / queue.
 5. Job Successes result in creating any task run_after tasks using the results of the last job, then reporting the results to EasyJobsManager's results database / queue.
 6. Results are stored within the EasyJobsManager Database

 ## Consuming Results
 When a job request is created via the API, a request_id is returned right-away.

+!!!
+Note
+    Results of run_before methods are consumed automatically.

 ![](./images/api_2.png)